springboardmentor545-lgtm/Speech_to_speech_TeamA/README.md

 ## Milestone 1: Speech Recognition & Data Collection

-This milestone involved setting up the Azure Speech-to-Text service.
-This was achieved through two features: transcribing a batch of pre-recorded audio files and transcribing live audio from a microphone.
+This milestone involved setting up the Azure Speech-to-Text service to transcribe a batch of pre-recorded audio files.
+Several additional features were also developed to enhance the project.

 ### Setup Steps